How to Protect Against Ransomware: Best Practices and Strategies

-According to the Veeam 2023 Data Protection Trends Report, 85% of organizations suffered a ransomware attack last year.
-Of those organizations, 84% had no other choice but to pay a ransom.
-This accounts for billions of dollars lost to cybercrime each year.
-Organizations that can either prevent ransomware attacks or protect their data against attacks can save themselves from significant recovery costs, reduce the risk of having their regular business disturbed and protect their reputation.
+According to the Veeam 2024 Ransomware Trends Report, 75% of organizations suffered a ransomware attack last year.
+Many of them paid the ransom, but the ransom only covers 32% of the overall cost caused by disrupted operations, sales, and reputation to organizations.
+All of this accounts for the billions of dollars that are lost to cybercrime each year.
+Organizations that can either prevent ransomware attacks or protect their data against attacks can save themselves sifromgnificant recovery costs, reduce the risk of having their operations disturbed, and protect their reputation.

 It’s vital to implement ransomware protection measures early.
-Once an attack has taken place, it’s most likely too late to try and salvage data if you don’t have robust protection measures in place.
-This is because ransomware is becoming increasingly sophisticated and is able to penetrate networks and find attached backups and storage with remarkable speed and accuracy.
+Once an attack has taken place, it’s most likely too late if you don’t have robust data protection measures in place.
+This is because ransomware attacks can involve different tactics and techniques to penetrate networks, systems, backup repositories, and backups.

 Understanding Ransomware

-Ransomware comes in many forms, from simple “scareware” that pops up a message asking for a ransom to slightly more sophisticated screen lockers that prevent people from logging into their devices.
-There’s also the more well-known (and damaging) encrypting ransomware that encrypts files and demands the victim pay a ransom to decrypt their files.
+A ransomware attack comes in many forms, ranging from simple “scareware” pop-ups to more sophisticated screen lockers that prevent people from logging into their devices.
+A successful ransomware attack encrypts files and then threat actors demand that the victim pays a ransom to decrypt their files.
+Ransomware attacks to individuals also exist, but aren’t as frequent since it’s less remunerative.

 Top 6 Best Practices to Protect Against Ransomware

-While the saying that prevention is better than a cure still holds true, it’s impossible to prevent all current and future threats since malware prevention is an arms race.
-Basic best practices, such as choosing strong passwords and using antivirus software and endpoint protection tools, can go a long way toward reducing the risk of ransomware attacks.
-However, having steps in place to minimize the damage that a ransomware attack is likely to do is also a wise precaution to take.
+While the saying that prevention is better than a cure still holds true, it’s impossible to prevent all current and future threats since cyberattacks and malware prevention is essentially an arms race.
+Basic best practices, such as choosing strong passwords, using malware detection software and endpoint protection tools can go a long way toward reducing the risk of ransomware attacks.
+Also, having steps in place to minimize the damage that a ransomware attack could have also a good precaution to take.

 1. Use Immutability Wherever You Can

-Setting up immutable storage targets can offer protection against ransomware attacks.
-In the past, this was a difficult thing to implement.
-Modern data protection and backup solutions make it easier to create immutable targets and storage pools to help protect your data against ransomware
+Setting up immutable backup and storage targets can offer protection to allow you to recover quickly from ransomware attacks.
+In the past, this was difficult to implement.
+Modern data protection and backup solutions make it easier to create immutable targets and storage pools to protect your data against ransomware.

 2. Create Encrypted Backups

-If you aren’t already encrypting your backups, start doing so now.
-Backups aren’t designed to be accessed frequently, so any performance overhead from encrypting them is minimal, and the benefits of encrypted backups in terms of security are too significant to ignore.
-Encryption would make it more difficult for ransomware attackers to access your data, and it would help prevent other unauthorized access and data leaks.
+Organizations who aren’t already encrypting backups must start doing so now.
+Backups aren’t designed to be accessed frequently, so any performance overhead that comes from encrypting them is minimal and the benefits of encrypted backups in terms of security are too significant to ignore.
+Encryption makes it more difficult for attackers to access backup data and would also help prevent other unauthorized access and data leaks.

-In addition, ensure encryption keys are stored securely and are accessible for the right people when they need them.
+In addition, ensure your encryption keys are stored securely and are accessible for the right people when needed.

 3. Verify Your Backups Regularly

-Check the integrity of your backups and verify that any automated backups you’re running are taking place as you’d expect them to.
-Verifying backups doesn’t take long, and it gives you peace of mind that you’ll have the ability to recover your data.
-Spending a few minutes each week or month to double-check your backups could save you and your IT team a lot of stress if you ever need to implement your data recovery plans.
-Having regular automated simulations of your recovery plan might be part of that process.
+Check the integrity of of your backups and verify that any automated backups are running as expected.
+Verifying backups doesn’t take long and provides peace of mind that your data can be recovered.
+Spending a few minutes each week or month to double-check backups could save a lot of stress when the time comes for data recovery and having regular automated simulations of recovery plans might be part of this process.

 4. Limit Access to Backups

-Every user that has access to your backups is a potential attack vector.
-Stolen credentials are the most common way for data breaches to take place.
-By limiting who has access to your backups, you reduce the severity of any data breaches that may take place.
-In an ideal world, everyone would choose secure passwords, not reuse them and follow best practices with multi-factor authentication.
+Every user that has access to backups is a potential attack vector.
+Stolen credentials are the most common way for data breaches and ransomware attacks to start.
+By limiting who has access to backups, you can reduce the severity of any unauthorized data access.
+The principle of least-privilege is good to keep in mind, and even if your systems are compromised, limiting access overall will prevent attacks from taking further damage.

 5. Proactively Monitor Your Systems

-Ransomware is evolving quickly, and antivirus/malware software isn’t guaranteed to pick up on the newest variants.
-Using tools to watch out for indicators of compromise can help you spot an infection before it gets the chance to do a lot of damage.
-If you see that a backup job has been changed or that files that aren’t usually touched are being altered, this could be a sign something’s wrong.
+Ransomware attacks are constant, and antivirus or malware software isn’t guaranteed to pick up on the newest variants.
+Using tools to watch out for indicators of compromise (IoC) can help spot suspisious activity or malicious software before an attack.
+For example, if a backup job has been changed or files that aren’t usually touched are being altered, this could be a sign of ongoing cyberattacks.

-Being alerted to indicators of compromise allows you to take data offline or move to a “clean room” environment and start investigating the cause of unusual behavior — hopefully before lasting damage is done.
+Being alerted to IoCs allows organizations to take data offline or move it to a “cleanroom” environment to start investigating the cause of unusual behavior before potential bad actors can cause damage.

 6. Have a Data Recovery Plan

-The recovery plans should be well-documented and well-known amongst the stakeholder teams that may have to execute them.
+Recovery plans should be well-documented and well-known amongst stakeholder teams that would have to execute them.

 Case Studies: Successful Ransomware Protection Strategies